How to Save Money Each Month: 20 Simple Tips to Try

 It’s like running sprints vs. a marathon.

-It’s hard to cut back on your spending when there’s no end in site, but a no-spend challenge for the month is much less daunting.
+It’s hard to cut back on your spending when there’s no end in sight, but focusing on just a one-month savings challenge is much less daunting.

 See how many days you can go this month without spending money.
-You may surprise yourself.
+You may surprise yourself with the extra savings you discover.

-But the truth may be you’ve gotten so accustomed to certain things that you don’t even question the expense anymore.
+But the truth may be you’ve gotten so accustomed to certain things that you don’t even question the everyday expenses anymore.

-If you really need to save money quickly, question every expense, starting with the ones above, and see if you can’t find some extra money you didn’t realize you were spending.
+If you really need to save money quickly, stretch your income by questioning every expense, starting with the ones above, and see if you can’t find some extra money you didn’t realize you were spending.

 Let me know in the comments how much money you manage to save every month!